-- The focus on the Covid-19 response is expected to continue into 2022. - Key measures planned for 2021 are continued implementation of new national security regulations, and further strengthening of the Company's IT/cyber security capabilities.
+- Key measures planned for 2022 are continued implementation of national security regulations, and further strengthening of the Company's IT/cyber security capabilities. - Operationalising lessons learned from managing both Covid-19 and subsequent emergencies into the Emergency Response concept - A comprehensive effort launched to develop and harmonise a corporate framework for personnel security

 DHP has a comprehensive approach and follows international good practice for security management.
 Security refers to the ability to keep people, operations, information and systems secure from intentional harm or damage.
 Security matters are addressed through a risk-based approach.
 DHP has well established relationships with both local and global security companies, and participates in national and international networks to ensure an up-to-date understanding of security risks.
 Information security is a high priority and DHP follows international good practice for information security management.

 The aim is to build and continually improve a strong information security culture that ensures the confidentiality, integrity and availability of DHP's information.
-During 2021, DHP experienced a positive trend in information security awareness.
+During 2022, DHP experienced a positive trend in information security awareness.